-То Do the following Select artistic text Using the Pick tool 🗼, click the artistic text.
-Select a text frame Using the Pick tool 🗽, click the text frame.
-DK .
-You can use the Pick tool 🗽 to select multiple text objects.
-Hold down Shift , and click each text object.
-To select text for editing То Do the following Select specific characters of artistic or paragraph text for editing Using the Text tool 🔼, drag across the text.
+То Do the f ollowing Select artistic text Using the e Pick tool , click the artistic text.
+Select a text frame Using the e Pick tool , click the text frame. € You can use the Pick tool to select multiple text objects.
+Hold dow n Shift , and d click each text object.

-Select a text frame for editing
+To select text for editing